Abandooon/AI_XmlGenerator/src/kg_builder/doc_constr_parser/input/autosar_spec_swc.md

 For the compatibility of PortInterfaces basically two options apply:

-#@SECTION: 1. ﬁnding of matching pairs of elements of PortInterfaces is based on matching
+ 1. ﬁnding of matching pairs of elements of PortInterfaces is based on matching

 shortName plus the application of compatibility rules for their attributes.

-#@SECTION: 2. a PortInterfaceMapping can be taken to declare two elements of PortPro
+ 2. a PortInterfaceMapping can be taken to declare two elements of PortPro

 totypes as compatible without applying further formal checks.